Deploy to Heroku

 Step 1: Add your Heroku API token and app name as an environment variables

-Define two environment variable in your Pipelines settings for your Heroku repository:
+Define two variables in your settings for your Heroku repository:

 ||API token generated from Heroku.
 Use a secured variable for this so that it is masked and encrypted|